mislav/blog/_posts/2011-06-22-ruby-verbose-mode.md

 {% endhighlight %}

 However, the above code will only work in ruby 1.9 where the method list is an array of symbols.
+In 1.8, methods are returned as strings.
-To make it work in all ruby versions:
+We should make this work in all ruby versions:

 {% highlight ruby %}
 undef :name if instance_methods.map {|m| m.to_sym }.include? :name